-The Framework for Improving Student Outcomes Improvement Cycle
+The Framework for Improving Student Outcomes (FISO 2.0) improvement cycle

 The Framework for Improving Student Outcomes (FISO 2.0) is the continuous improvement framework for all Victorian government schools.

-FISO 2.0 can be used at different levels, from the whole-of-school to the classroom, and over different time periods, from 4-week cycles to annual cycles.
-The AIP takes schools through a one-year improvement cycle, during which the school employs the FISO 2.0 improvement cycle to:
+FISO 2.0 can be used at different levels, from the whole-of-school to the classroom, and over different time periods, from 4-week cycles to annual and 4-year cycles.
+The AIP takes schools through a 1-year improvement cycle, during which the school employs the FISO 2.0 improvement cycle to:

-- prioritise and set goals by identifying the improvement strategies that will have the greatest impact on student learning
+- prioritise and set goals for the coming year by identifying the improvement strategies that will have the greatest impact on student learning

-- develop and plan the implementation of improvement strategies to ensure improved student outcomes
+- develop and plan for the implementation of improvement strategies to ensure improved student outcomes

 - implement and monitor the selected improvement strategies and the impact these have on student learning and wellbeing outcomes.